Logicxrd/3013-Algorithms-Davis/Assignments/A04/readMe.md

 ### Tairique Davis
 ### Description:

 The purpose of this assignment is to present on Boruvka's Algorithm, a greedy algorithm created by Otakar Boruvka.
-The presentation will be roughly 15 minutes and give a concise overview about the history of the algorithm, a step by step walk-through of how to create a minimum spanning using Boruvka's approach.
+The presentation will be roughly 15 minutes and give a concise overview about the history of the algorithm, a step by step walk-through of how to create a minimum spanning tree using Boruvka's approach.
 A seperate pdf file is also available in the folder that summarizes the important points from the powerpoint.
 ### Files

 |   #   | File     | Description                      |